NathanZimmy/megr2156-portfolio/docs/aboutme/index.md

 ## What does it mean to defend an engineering decision?
 Currently, I have no idea what it really means to defend an engineering decision, but I assume it would probably mean using evidence and reasoning, along with trial-and-error proof, to show that your decision works.

+I spent a total of about 6 hours on this assignment.